pydemo/prep-logs/aws_dev_prep.md

 Large ETL JOb|o declaratively model build and destroy of a cluster, you need to use AWS CloudFormation.
 CloudFormation|Putting all resources in one stack is a bad idea, since different tiers have different life cycles and frequencies of change. you can use two common frameworks: a multi-layered architecture and service-oriented architecture (SOA).
 Layered Stack deployment|Only CloudFormation allows source controlled, declarative templates as the basis for stack automation.
-Nested Stacks help achieve clean separation of layers while simultaneously providing a method to control all layers at once when needed.
+Nested Stacks help achieve clean separation of layers while simultaneously providing a method to control all layers at once when needed. way to track expenses|Cost Allocation Tagging is a built-in feature of AWS, and when coupled with the Cost Explorer, provides a simple and robust way to track expenses.
+Realtime access recon|CloudWatch Events allow subscription to AWS API calls, and direction of these events into Kinesis Streams.
+This allows a unified, near real-time stream for all API calls, which can be analyzed with any tool(s) of your choosing downstream.